withastro/docs/src/pages/en/guides/cms/storyblok.md

 `BlogPost.astro` will render the `title`, `description` and `content` properties of the `blogPost` Blok.

-To transform the `content` property from a rich text field to HTML, we use the `renderRichText` function.
+To transform the `content` property from a rich text field to HTML, you can use the `renderRichText` helper function.

 ```astro title="src/storyblok/BlogPost.astro"
 ---